 Option 1: Set up OpenVPN client on EdgeRouter EdgeOS

 This route is common if your VPN provider supplies an OpenVPN-compatible config.
-Microsoft edge vpn extension reddit
+Rail edge vpn guide: how to choose, set up, optimize speed, and stay private in 2026

 What you’ll do: